MatthewLabs/MLTableAlert/README.md

 Use MLTableAlert in your projects
 ---
-1. Download the latest code version from the repository (using the Download Source button or your preferred command-line tool.
+1. Download the latest code version from the repository (using the Download Source button or your preferred command-line tool).
 2. If you have to, extract the archive.
 3. All you need is contained in the **MLTableAlert Files** folder.
 4. Drag it to your project and make sure that the option Copy items is checked.